 In the event of a termination by the Company without Cause or by an executive for good reason, the amount of the severance payments and benefits to which each such executive is entitled depends on an executive's position with the Company.
 For each executive other than Mr. Raanes, the Executive Vice President, Chief Operating Officer and Dr. Thomson, the Chief Executive Officer, the severance payment is equal to the sum of (a) six months of the executive's annual base salary and (b) a six month "health benefit equivalent," which is equal to twice the amount the executive would be required to pay to continue his or her group health coverage for the applicable period following the separation date, payable whether or not the executive selects COBRA.
 Pursuant to Mr. Raanes's employment letter agreement, his severance payment is equal to the sum of (a) eight months of his annual base salary, (b) eight months of his target annual bonus for the fiscal year in which the separation occurs, and (c) an eight month health benefit equivalent.
-Dr. Thomson's employment letter agreement provides for a severance payment equal to the sum of (a) 12 months of his annual base salary, (b) 100% of his target annual bonus for the fiscal year in which the separation occurs, and (c) a 12 month health benefit equivalent.
-Further, Dr. Thomson will receive 12 months of additional vesting for any stock options that are outstanding and unvested as of the date of his termination of employment.
+Dr. Thomson's employment letter agreement provided for a severance payment equal to the sum of (a) 12 months of his annual base salary, (b) 100% of his target annual bonus for the fiscal year in which the separation occurs, and (c) a 12 months of his annual base salary, (b) 100% of his target annual bonus for the fiscal year in which the separation occurs, and (c) a neight month health benefit equivalent.
+Dr. Thomson's Separation Agreement in accordance with the terms of his employment letter agreement with us.
+In addition, we are also negotiating the terms of a separate consulting arrangement with Dr. Thomson, whereby Dr. Thomson would provide us with consulting services through April 15, 2013 in exchange for a monthly consulting fee of \$20,500.